JugglerLKR/desec_dedyn/README.md

   protocol:
     - ipv4
     - ipv6
-  # if you don't want to set either ipv4 or ipv6 records just comment or remove. this means also that correspoding ipv4 (A) or ipv6 (AAAA) dns record also be removed
+  # if you don't want to set either ipv4 or ipv6 records just comment or remove
+  # this means also that correspoding ipv4 (A) or ipv6 (AAAA) dns record also be removed
 ```